 There’s a great book called “They Ask You Answer” and the summary is just that, when you get a question, you need to answer it.
 Think back to every question you’ve ever been asked by a prospect or customer.
 This can be “how much would it cost to install a new AC?” or “Should I buy a heat pump or furnace?” and if you write a high-quality blog post, around 700-1,000 words, with a few images, you’re GOING to STAND OUT.

 Why?
 Because your competition isn’t talking about this.
 So if you want to create a killer marketing strategy for your HVAC business, answer all the questions or as many as possible (try writing out at least 10) and post the answers on your website.

 3. Get Listed on Google Maps

-The third thing you should implement to your marketing plan is to get listed on Google Maps.
-You can click here to claim your business and once claimed, you can start ranking in the Google Maps section.
+The third thing you should implement in your marketing plan is to get listed on Google Maps.
+You can click here to claim your business, and once claimed, you can start ranking in the Google Maps section.

 How to Rank Higher

 If you’re looking to rank higher in Google Maps, you can do a few basic steps to boost your rankings: